-While the average cost (price) to train a service dog in 2021 is almost $40,000* (this is the same for all nonprofit service dog organizations).
-At Pawsitivity, while there is an income-based sliding-scale fee because that policy keeps the process sustainable, scholarships (up to 100%) are available.
+The average cost (price) to train a service dog in 2021 is $25,000* (this is the same for all nonprofit service dog organizations).
+At Pawsitivity, there is an income-based sliding-scale fee because that policy keeps the process sustainable, and scholarships (up to 100%) are available.

 Fundraising Requirements for Recipients

 Training service dogs is a costly undertaking.
-The national average cost for raising and training a service dog—which takes into account the initial costs of acquiring the dog, medical and veterinary care, paying the trainers a living wage, supporting the dog/handler team for a decade, buying food and equipment, continuing education for the trainer, etc.—is $39,000.
+The national average cost for raising and training a service dog—which takes into account the initial costs of acquiring the dog, medical and veterinary care, paying the trainers a living wage, supporting the dog/handler team for a decade, buying food and equipment, continuing education for the trainer, etc.—is $25,000.
 This is the average it costs any organization in the U.S. if that seems high, remember that half to three-quarters of service dogs “fail out”, and the expenses of the failed-out dogs must be borne by the ones that go through the entire program.
-So each dog that passes might have only cost the organization $17.5k, but a full $39k must be raised to cover the loss.
+So, for example, if a particular graduate dog cost the organization $12,500, double that amount must be raised to cover the loss of one that failed out.

 Each organization has different fundraising requirements for the recipient of a service dog:

-1 – Some organizations are so well established that they don’t ask the handler/family to do any fundraising.
-The organization does all the fundraising (at Pawsitivity, we use a sliding scale, so if the client is low-income, the cost is minimal or none).
+1 – Some organizations (like Pawsitivity) are so well established that they don’t ask the handler/family to do any fundraising.
+The organization does all the fundraising.
+At Pawsitivity, we think it's fairest to use a sliding scale, so if the client is low-income, the cost is minimal or none.

 2 – Some organizations ask the handler/family to do about half the fundraising.